Tehama-Colusa and Corning Canals

 Consequently, the Bureau of Reclamation made major renovations and operational adjustments to improve fish passage.

-Improvements have included 32 rotating drums to screen fish from entering the Tehama-Colusa Canal and a temporary fish ladder at the center of the dam for fish passage when the gates are closed.
+Improvements included 32 rotating drums to screen fish from entering the Tehama-Colusa Canal and a temporary fish ladder at the center of the dam for fish passage when the gates are closed.
+The changes had limited success in boosting numbers of migrating salmon and steelhead.
+The gates of the diversion dam are now left open year-round.